ioi/ioi.github.io/checklist.md

 - The HTC requested HSC to design the Practice Contest such that it has a greater grading workload as compared to the shortlisted problem sets for Day 1 and Day 2.
 This was very useful as HTC could use the Practice Contest as a dry-run and estimate what to expect for Day 1 and Day 2.

+- Tinc was chosen as the VPN solution for connecting Contestant VMs to the contest infrastructure on AWS.

+- Ansible was extensively used to configure CMS deployments as well as contestant VMs.